-(This post includes affiliate links for which I may earn a commission at no extra cost to you should you make a purchase)
+(This post includes affiliate links for which we may earn a commission at no extra cost to you should you make a purchase.
+See our full disclosure and Privacy Policy for more information)

 What are postpartum belly exercises good for?

 Carrying a child for nine months comes with some serious challenges.
-Besides the well-known, and not-so-desirable possibilities such as morning sickness and loss of bladder control, giving birth weakens the core.
-This problem is not just an aesthetic one as it can also lead to complications such as lower back pain.
+Besides the well-known and not-so-desirable possibilities, such as morning sickness and loss of bladder control, giving birth weakens the core.
+This problem is not just an aesthetic one, as it can also lead to complications such as lower back pain.

 Some women even experience what is known in the medical literature as diastasis recti, commonly referred to as an abdominal “gap” or “ab separation”.
 The condition consists of a separation between the left and right sides of the rectus abdominis muscle.
 It usually happens because the abdominal wall undergoes a lot of pressure during pregnancy.